Countly/countly-mcp-server/examples/vscode-mcp.md

 }
 ```

-**Note**: The client can pass authentication via `metadata.countlyAuthToken`.
-The server will use this token to authenticate with your Countly instance.
+**Note**: The VS Code MCP extension passes credentials via HTTP headers (`X-Countly-Server-Url` and `X-Countly-Auth-Token`).
+This allows multiple users to connect to the same Docker instance with their own credentials.

 **Method 3: Docker Container (stdio)**